 But you keep exploring, working your way through the camels (there are usually camels here) and following the rock face - and suddenly there’s another facade, and another, and another.
 None are as ornately carved as the Treasury, but they’re all on the same scale, and all emerging from the surrounding rock.

 You keep going - and Petra grows to its true size.
 There are many streets of buildings here, spread out over 60 square kilometers, and you’d never know unless you actually came here and saw them for yourself.
 It’s the perfect place to hide a kingdom’s real power.

 Under the Nabataeans, Petra prospered for centuries - and only met its match when the Roman Empire conquered Egypt to the west, annexed Judea to the north and quickly had the kingdom surrounded.

 In 106 AD, the last Nabataean king died, and with its usual mixture of bribery and military force, Rome took control of the city, feeding off its still-impressive mercantile revenue until nearby Palmyra (Syria) became the next great crossroads for trade in the area, and Petra once again faded from view - inconsequential, powerless and largely abandoned.

 Now the people are back, more than ever - except now they’re trading money for unforgettable experiences.

 Petra’s been a UNESCO site since 1985, and now attracts nearly a million visitors a year.
 Inevitably, some pull out their phones, take selfies in front of the Treasury, and head back to the modern world.
 Even today, the best of Petra is still hidden from so many.

 But not you, and not today.
 You’ve got a whole city to explore.
 Time to get walking.

-If exploring the rich history of Egypt, Israel, and Jordan is something that interests you, join Wheel & Anchor for an unforgettable program featuring cruises on both the Suez Canal and the Nile.
+If exploring the rich history of Egypt, Israel, and Jordan is something that interests you, join Wheel & Anchor for an unforgettable program.
 More information here!